SJ429/PythonIntro/README.md

-# Python

-Welcome to the world of programming with Python.
+## Welcome to the world of programming with Python.

 It's time to put away the Excel sheet and join the big leagues.

-PyBank: Analysis on monthly Profit/Loss data
-PyPoll: Analysis on election result

-Python scripts for analyzing the financial statments of PyBank and the electon result of PyPoll
+Python scripts were created to analyze the financial statements of PyBank and the election result of PyPoll.

-  The dataset is composed of two columns: `Date` and `Profit/Losses`
+  PyBank’s dataset is composed of two columns: `Date` and `Profit/Losses`.
+The scripts calculated the following:

     * The total number of months included in the dataset